Sharon Begley Science Reporting Fellowship

-The Sharon Begley-STAT Science Reporting Fellowship is a new program with the goal of diversifying the ranks of science and health journalists and fostering more inclusive and comprehensive coverage of science.
+The Sharon Begley Science Reporting Fellowship was launched in 2021 with the goal of diversifying the ranks of science and health journalists and fostering better coverage of science that is relevant to all people.
 It combines an educational component provided through MIT’s Knight Science Journalism Program with a paid reporting position at STAT, the nation’s must-read health, science, and medicine publication.

 How does the program work?

-Fellows will work at STAT’s Boston office alongside its team of experienced science and health reporters and editors.
-While reporting and writing stories, they will have opportunities for mentorship and to work with various teams.
-At the same time, they will participate in KSJ training seminars and fellowship community events and have access to the MIT libraries.
-In the program’s first year, the KSJ offerings will be virtual.
-In future years, fellows will be able to audit classes at MIT and Harvard, as part of the traditional fellowship program.
+Fellows will work at STAT’s Boston office alongside its team of experienced science and health reporters and editors to report and write articles.
+At the same time, they will participate in KSJ training seminars and fellowship community events, have access to the MIT libraries, and be able to audit classes at MIT and Harvard.

 What are the benefits?